How Webpage Load Time Is Related to Visitor Loss

 Have you ever been to a website that takes forever to load?
 What do you do?

-We’ve taken some past research and developed a way to determine how many visitors you could potentially be losing based on how long your website takes to load from 0-30 seconds.
+We’ve taken some past research and developed a way to determine how many visitors you could potentially be losing based on your webpage load time ranging from 0-30 seconds.
 This was not easy – only a couple of studies have actually been done, and not only are they “aging”, but they have also been controversial and only up to around the first 4 seconds of load time data.
 Obviously, there are many factors involved in determining how long you are willing to wait for a page to load, but with tabbed browsing, faster connections speeds, and more, maybe this is why a real study has not been done since 2006.

 Here are some key takeaway points from the research we were able to come up with: